 Coffee Breaks and Lunches: A local catering service will provide coffee and lunch services for the two days.
 The conference area will also serve as the lunch area.
 North Carolina pork and chicken barbecue will likely be on the menu, though the final menu will be determined at a later date (and of course some vegetarian options).

 Meeting Program: Presentations at the meeting will include (tentatively) a talk by A.J.
-Janitschek of Radio Free Asia about “Green Engineering” and another by David Riquish of the Radio Heritage Foundation of New Zealand, as well as a live broadcast by Keith Perron of PCJ Radio in Taiwan.
+Janitschek of Radio Free Asia about “Green Engineering” and another by David Ricquish of the Radio Heritage Foundation of New Zealand, as well as a live broadcast by Keith Perron of PCJ Radio in Taiwan.
 Also on the agenda is a presentation by Dr. Kim Andew Elliott of VOA Audience Research about his Radiogram program experiments designed to counteract jamming, and another by Jeff White of WRMI about Radio Miami International's recent move from Miami to Okeechobee, Florida to the ex-WYFR transmitter site.

 If you have any questions about the 2014 NASB Annual Meeting, or would like to sponsor an event at the meeting, contact Jeff White at email@example.com